Skip To Main Content

 After college, Kline began coaching as an assistant at Westerville North and then most recently served as the head coach at Hilliard Davidson High School.
 He now currently resides in Granville with his wife, Kallie, and their two young children – a daughter (Ellie) and son (Jaxon).

-“Moments with my wife and kids are special,” added Kline, who just celebrated his five-year anniversary with Kallie.
+“Moments with my wife and kids are special,” added Kline.
 “I hope to share them with the family atmosphere at Otterbein and start meeting all kinds of new people.
 We look forward to becoming invested with other programs and execute together.”